13 Sources Of Free Images For Bloggers

 In this post, I’ve curated a list of websites that have free images for blogs and social media updates.
 Most of these images listed here are public domain and are free for personal or commercial use, with the exception of model releases needed for images of recognizable people.
 Be sure to double-check the license agreement that comes with the image.

-You’ll need to ensure that your images of recognizable people or locations have model and/or property release.
+You’ll need to ensure that any image of recognizable people or locations includes a model and/or property release.

 Picjumbo is free to use in commercial and public works.
 The only restriction is that you can’t sell the images or publish them in another stock photo collection.
 The search function is easy to use, and you can also browse by category.
 This site is financed by advertisers, so you’ll have to have some patience while browsing.

-Picjumbo offers a monthly premium membership for $6, for which you’ll receive image packs delivered to you monthly.
+Picjumbo offers a monthly premium membership for a one-time payment of $179, for which you’ll receive access to hundreds of collections and image packs delivered to you monthly.
 They also accept donations if you’d like to support their website.

-Pixabay is a really great site, with over 400,000 photos and vector art to choose from.
-On Pixabay you may find and share images free of copyright restrictions.
+Pixabay is one of the largest creator communities in the world, with millions of photos, vector images, videos and music to choose from.
+On Pixabay, you can find and share content that is free of copyright restrictions.
 All pictures are published under the creative commons public domain.
-Attribution is appreciated but not required.
-You’re free to use them personally or commercially, even in social media blogs.
+Attribution is appreciated but not required, and you’re free to use them personally or commercially – except for recognizable trademarks, logos or brands.

 Pixabay finances their site with sponsored images.
-Stay away from images on the top row of a search.
-They’ll take you to another paid stock house, so be cautious.
-Be careful when selecting images from the top row.
+Stay away from images on the top row of a search result.
+You’ll be taken to to another paid stock house so be cautious.

 All StockSnap photos are released under Creative Commons and can be copied, modified and distributed for commercial or personal purposes, without asking permission.
 You don’t have to provide attribution.